LeonKolyang/paigeant/README.md

         deps=WorkflowDependencies(),
     )

-    # Agent getting ready to be called out
+    # Agent registered as available activity for other agents
     notifier.register_activity(prompt="Post the joke to Slack", deps=WorkflowDependencies())

     # Trigger the workflow run to start the show